secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/qualified/index.html.md

 ### Routing

-Routing rules are set up in Qualified to send a visitor to the most appropiate rep to handle the conversation.- If the visitor clicked to the site from a link in an Outreach sequence, the visior is routed to the sender of the email.
+Routing rules are set up in Qualified to send a visitor to the most appropiate rep to handle the conversation.

+- A visitor that arrives to the site from clicking a link in an Outreach sequence email will be routed to the sequencing rep.
-- If a visitor is existing in our CRM and being Actively Sequenced, they will be routed to the sequencing rep.
+- A visitor that is existing in our CRM and being Actively Sequenced, they will be routed to the sequencing rep.
-- If a visitor is identified to be associated to a US PubSec account they are routed to the BDR Assigned on that account.
+- A visitor that is identified as being associated to a US PubSec account will be routed to the BDR Assigned on that account.
 If no BDR Assigned is present on the account they will be round robined to the PubSec team.
-- If a visitor is identified to be associted with an Actively Working account they will be routed to the BDR Assigned on that account.
-If the rep is not available the visitor will be shown the calendar of that rep to book a meeting.
+- A visitor that is identified to be associted with an Actively Working account will be routed to the BDR Assigned on that account.
+If the rep is not available the visitor will be routed to the inbound SDR team based on Geo to further qualify the lead and schedule time on the assigned BDR's calendar.
-- If a visitor is not being sequenced, not PubSec, and not part of an Actively Working account they will be routed to the the geo based SDR round robin pool.
+- A visitor that is not being sequenced, not PubSec, and not part of an Actively Working account will be routed to the the appropriate Geo based SDR round robin pool.

 If you feel you have been routed a conversation or visitor in error please post a link to the lead/conversation in the #mktgops Slack channel.